koyan04/customer-management-portal/README.md

 ## Release notes (quick)

 - Release: cmp ver 1.0.18 (latest)
-  - Hotfix: The bootstrap installer script (`bootstrap.sh`) was simplified to prevent it from downloading the wrong (older) version of the main installer.
-This resolves the issue where the installer would incorrectly prompt for GitHub credentials.
+  - Hotfix: Removed all dynamic version fetching from installer scripts.
+The installer now uses a fixed, hardcoded version to prevent downloading incorrect releases.
+This resolves all known credential prompt issues.
-  - Hotfix: Removed all `git` commands from the main installer (`install.sh`) to prevent credential prompts.

 - Release: cmp ver 1.0.17
   - Hotfix: The bootstrap installer script (`bootstrap.sh`) was simplified to prevent it from downloading the wrong (older) version of the main installer.
 This resolves the issue where the installer would incorrectly prompt for GitHub credentials.